Introducing the topic

 One of the most important activities you can take on Facebook is liking and replying to your comments.
 At our core, people want to be seen, heard and cared for.
 Actively managing your comments shows your followers you appreciate and care about them.

-Bonus step three: Create and run social actions on your Facebook page
+Bonus step: Create and run social actions on your Facebook page

 Use social actions to engage your supporters at the next level